Peter-32/JavaScript-Quiz-Application/README.md

-$JavaScript-Quiz-Application
+JavaScript-Quiz-Application
 =============================

-$JavaScript-Quiz-Application is a quiz game that can be easily updated with new questions and new pictures.
+JavaScript-Quiz-Application is a quiz game that can be easily updated with new questions and new pictures.

 The questions come from the well known gameshow "Who wants to be a Millionaire".